-We’ll also look for tightness in certain muscle groups, as this could increase full foot loading.
+We’ll also look for tightness in certain muscle groups, as this could increase forefoot loading.
 A full biomechanical assessment will be performed.
 This involves observing you walk.
 We’ll look at your foot posture and lower limb biomechanics during your walking cycle.
 This would determine whether there’s anything that could be increasing loading at this area.

 Conservative treatment tends to aim to reduce pressure at this area, so we’d look at prescribing something called a custom foot orthotic, which is a device that you’d wear in your shoes, and that can redistribute pressure underneath the foot.
 In some occasions where the pain is severe, we may look initially at putting you into a CAM walker or a Moon Boot, to settle your symptoms down, and then transition you into a shoe and orthotic.

 For more severe cases, we can sometimes look at referring on to a surgeon, for a surgical review.
 In some cases surgery may be required to remove a fragmented piece of the bone.
 But this is generally done if conservative measures aren’t successful.
 It’s important to have this condition assessed and treated promptly.
 There are certain risks associated with not having this addressed early enough.